cairachel9/diabetic/README.md

 ### Optimizing CNN
 #### Data Augmentation
+Researchers usually use some image transformation techniques to boost up the quality of the images.
 Five different transformation types are used here, including flipping, rotation, rescaling, shearing and translation.
 See the following table for details:

 |Transformation|Description|
 |--------------|-----------|